Kotlin/KEEP/proposals/type-aliases.md

     : modifiers 'typealias' SimpleName (typeParameters)? '=' type ;
 ```
-Variants and constraints for type parameters of the generic type aliases are not allowed.
+Variance and constraints for type parameters of the generic type aliases are not allowed.
 > Type alias can't introduce additional constraints for generic type parameters.
 > Repeating constraints of the underlying types would be a boilerplate.
 > If there is a constraint violation error during type alias expansion,